 As the latest Google Docs phishing attack that hit over the past week has shown us, people and organizations are getting hacked at record levels.
 Once a hacker gains access to your accounts, your sensitive data, your identity, and even your reputation are all at risk.

-Related: Our 7 Day Business Computer Challenge. guides you to secure, clean, update, backup, and organize your computer in just one week.
+Related: Our 7 Day Malware Prevention Challenge. guides you to secure, clean, update, backup, and organize your computer in just one week.